 I'm Matthew W. Thomas, an Economics PhD candidate at Northwestern University.
-I am currently interested in microeconomic theory including contests, lobbying, and labor.
+My research covers a broad range of topics in microeconomic theory including auctions, robust design, discrimination, contests, and financial markets.
 This page is here to share my academic and non-academic projects.
+My job market site is here.

 What happens when the prize in an all-pay auction depends on players’ bids?PDF

-Python package to estimate the equilibria of all-pay contests with spilloversSource
+Python package to estimate the equilibria of all-pay auctions with spilloversSource

 Notes about how to optimize over a space of functions instead of numbers